-Executive Headteacher and CEO: Karl Newell Head of School: Susanna Hegarty finding out what students already know, understand, and can do, and then using the results from our summative assessments to influence how we teach, plan improvements, and identify struggling students.
+Executive Headteacher and CEO: Karl Newell

+Head of School: Susanna Hegarty

+Intent - The aim of summative assessment at Crompton House School is to help us to know our students better, to assess their potential and improve performance.
+Our emphasis is on measuring and evaluating student outcomes by finding out what students already know, understand, and can do, and then using the results from our summative assessments to influence how we teach, plan improvements, and identify struggling students.
 Our aim is that learning objectives, assessment and teaching work hand in hand to improve the outcomes of our students.